Orchestrator#

 The Application Script Contents:

-The Experiment Driver Script Overview: The experiment driver script holds the stages of the workflow and manages their execution through the Experiment API.
+The Experiment Driver Script Overview: The Experiment driver script holds the stages of the workflow and manages their execution through the Experiment API.
 We initialize an Experiment at the beginning of the Python file and use the Experiment to iteratively create, configure and launch computational kernels on the system through the slurm launcher.
 In the driver script, we use the Experiment to create and launch a Model instance that runs the application.

 The Experiment Driver Script Contents: